 Below, we briefly review the key requirements and challenges on the road to DevSecOps.
 If you need more information or help, remember that Intellisoft is always here to consult you.

-Defining and Understanding DevOps
+Defining and Understanding: DevSecOps vs. DevOps

 Before we delve into security issues, let’s briefly discuss DevOps.
 Closely related to agile development methodologies, DevOps involves creating a culture in which software development and operations are performed together.
 The common goal is to ensure that software is delivered to users quickly and hassle-free.
 To do so, DevOps suggests using sustainable automated processes that speed up delivery and provide fast feedback, creating a cycle of continuous improvement.